johangithub/AFMAN11-217v1/chp15.md

 | 14000 Feet |±215 Feet|
 | 15000 Feet |±225 Feet|

 15.6.8.
-Altimeter Use in Flight.
-Prior to take-off at least one altimeter will be set to the latest QNH/QFE altimeter setting.
+Altimeter Use in Flight. <strong><em>Prior to take-off at least one altimeter will be set to the latest QNH/QFE altimeter setting.
 Set the altimeter to QNE (29.92) climbing through transition altitude.
 Prior to commencing the initial approach to an airfield, the number of the transition level should be obtained from the appropriate air traffic services unit.
-Obtain the latest QNH/QFE before descending below the transition level.
+Obtain the latest QNH/QFE before descending below the transition level.</em></strong>

 ----